 logo

-In the parameter window, you can set the URL of the software under test, the timeouts, variable, execution concurrency, and the environments:
+In the parameter window, you can set the URL of the software under test, the timeouts, variables, execution concurrency, and the environments:

 Image without caption